 What if my Personal and Business Credit Cards have Different Log-In Information?

-Before you can transfer your Chase Ultimate Rewards Points between your personal credit cards and business credit cards, you will need to merge your personal and business accounts.
+Before transferring your Chase Ultimate Rewards Points between your personal and business credit cards, you must merge your personal and business accounts.

 To do so, you can call Chase’s customer service using the phone number on the back of any of your Chase credit cards and request that your accounts be combined into one profile.

-“Can you link my personal and business accounts so I will only need one username and password?”
+“Can you link my personal and business accounts so I only need one username and password?”

 During the call, you will be required to provide your personal and business account information to verify your identity.
 After verification, the agent will then merge both accounts.